Eyal Shani: Culinary career

 Shani's signature dishes at Miznon include whole, roasted cauliflower, and “run over potato”, a baked potato mixed with garlic, green onions, and sour cream and served paper-thin.

 Shani opened HaSalon in Tel Aviv and Givatayim in 2008.
 Eyal is the head chef at the restaurant, which opens only two nights a week.
 Richard Vines, restaurant reviewer for Bloomberg, described the food at HaSalon as "simple but epic."
 Gault Millau named it one of the top restaurants in Israel in 2018.

 In April 2019, Shani and longtime business partner Shachar Segal opened HaSalon in Hell's Kitchen, New York City.

-Media
+In July 2023, HaSalon opened another location at the Venetian Resort in Las Vegas.

+In May 2022, Shani opened Shmoné, meaning "eight" in Hebrew, in New York City.
+The restaurant featured a new menu every day.
+Shmoné earned a Michelin Star in March 2023, Shani's first.

 He is a judge on MasterChef Israel.
 During the 10th MasterChef season in 2022, Shani was criticized after he discriminated against a contestant who lives in Bat Ayin based on his residence.
+He denounced the contestant for choosing to live in a location beyond the Green Line.
 Critics called for Shani's removal from the show.

+In December 2024, Shani opened up Malka in West Palm Beach.
+Shani has opened 40 restaurants around the world.
+Of those 40 restaurants, the only kosher ones are his four Malka locations, Dvora in Tel Aviv and two kosher-certified Miznons in NY/NJ.

 Reception

-Shani's unique presentations, twists on famous dishes and street food, and colorful, even pretentious, language have drawn both praise and criticism.